 If you are still having difficulty despite good sleep habits, here are some important considerations before starting any OTC medications:

 - Always consult with your Doctor or Pharmacist before starting any over-the-counter medication because no medicine is without risk.
 Besides benefits, medicines may cause side effects or allergic reactions, and they may be affected by interactions with foods and drinks.

 - Write down any problems that you have with the medicine so you can discuss them with your doctor or pharmacist.

 - Contact the doctor or pharmacist if new or unexpected symptoms or other problems appear.

 I always take my blood pressure when I am waiting for my prescriptions at the pharmacy.
 I never know what the two numbers mean.
 Can you give me some guidelines to follow so I know that my medication is working?

 It is great to hear that you are seeking an interest in your blood pressure!
-High blood pressure, or "hypertension", affects 1 out of 4 American adults.
+According to the American Heart Association, high blood pressure, or hypertension affects 108 million Americans.
+This is almost half of our population!
 High blood pressure occurs when the force of blood against your artery walls is too strong.
-Since hypertension does not cause symptoms unless it is very high, taking and recording you blood pressure on a regular basis is often recommended.
+Since hypertension does not cause symptoms unless it is very high, taking and recording your blood pressure on a regular basis is often recommended.
 Your blood pressure measurement consists of two numbers: systolic and diastolic.
 The systolic measurement, or the "top number", is the pressure of blood against your artery walls when the heart has just finished pumping.
 The diastolic measurement, or the "bottom number", is the pressure of blood against your artery walls between heartbeats, when the heart is relaxed and filling with blood.

 Below are the Joint National Commission (JNC) new guidelines for Hypertension: